-I love peanut butter overnight oats because it feels like breakfast and dessert all in one little mason jar.
+Peanut butter overnight oats feel like breakfast and dessert all in one little mason jar.
 Old fashioned oatmeal, creamy peanut butter, and sweet honey make for the perfect peanut butter overnight oats.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.